Horizons was designed to reduce poverty and achieve sustainable prosperity in small rural and reservation communities. It

 volunteerism, service-learning), applied research and evaluation,

-and by partnering on grant applications.
+and by partnering on grant proposals.

 For more information please

 visit the Office of Community